Cognoscan/fog-pack/schema.md

 Validation fails if the value is not boolean or does not meet the `nin` and `in` requirements.

+#### Examples

-As an example, a boolean validator allowing only "true" would look like:
+A boolean validator allowing only "true" would look like:

 ```json
 {